openai/baselines/README.md

 ```
 . /path/to/venv/bin/activate
 ```
-More throrough tutorial on virtualenvs and options can be found [here](https://virtualenv.pypa.io/en/stable/)
+More thorough tutorial on virtualenvs and options can be found [here](https://virtualenv.pypa.io/en/stable/)

 ## Installation